According to the National Highway Transportation Safety Administration, 28 people per day die in drunk driving accidents.

 Thus, drunk driving cases are typically defended by the at-fault driver’s insurance company.

-What Should You Expect When Dealing With Insurance Companies?
+What Should You Expect When Dealing With Insurance Companies in California?

 In many cases, when you file a claim with an insurance company, the insurance company will make a settlement offer.
 A settlement is an agreement between you and the insurance company.